janhavighuge/Netflix-Data-Analytics/README.md

 Exploratory data analysis
 Visualizations of key insights
 Statistical analysis and hypothesis testing
-Feel free to modify the code or add your own analyses based on your specific requirements.

 ## Resources
 The project utilizes the Netflix dataset available from the following source: